Common Law Burglary and Modern Law Burglary

 Introduction

 Crime refers to the violation of laws and rules of a state.
-It is defined as the actions or activities which offense a person, society, or a state.
+It is defined as the actions or activities which offend a person, society, or state.
 Some major types of crimes are murder, rape, kidnapping, gang violence, terrorism, and domestic violence, etc. According to Kopp (2019), burglary is the unlawful entrance to any structure that may be a business or home, to commit a certain crime inside the premises.
-It is considered as a burglar crime when an offender just trespasses through the main gate of a building; it doesn’t require any physical breaking, robbery, or harming other’s property.
-The burglary crimes have been observed from centuries.
-It was originally dealt under the common law of a state.
+It is considered a burglar crime when an offender just trespasses through the main gate of a building; it doesn’t require any physical breaking, robbery, or harming other’s property.
+Burglary crimes have been observed for centuries.
+It was originally dealt with under the common law of a state.
 However, countries around the globe developed separate penal codes with certain modifications.
-For instance, the common law burglary is defined as the crime took place in living in a house of someone else at night.
-Moreover, some states have broadened its scope and included businesses and unauthorized entrance at daytime as well.
-Here we will discuss the concept of burglary law under both the common law and modern days law.
+For instance, the common law burglary is defined as the crime that took place in living in the house of someone else at night.
+Moreover, some states have broadened their scope and included businesses and unauthorized entrance in the daytime as well.
+Here we will discuss the concept of burglary law under both the common law and modern-day law.

 Discussion